 What is aspirin?

 As analgesics, NSAIDs are generally non-narcotic (do not cause insensibility or stupor).
-The most prominent NSAIDs are aspirin, ibuprofen and naproxen - mainly because most of them are OTC (over-the-counter, no prescription required) medications.
-Aspirin was the first discovered NSAID.
+Aspirin was the first NSAID to be discovered.

 Therapeutic uses of aspirin

 Aspirin is one of the most commonly used drugs for the treatment of mild to moderate pain, as well as migraines and fever.
-For the treatment of moderate to severe pain it is frequently used along with other opioid analgesic and other non-steroidal-anti-inflammatory drugs.
+For the treatment of moderate to severe pain, it is frequently used along with other opioid analgesic and NSAIDs.

-Below is a list of most therapeutic uses of aspirin:
+Below are some of the therapeutic uses of aspirin:

 - Mild to moderate pain